gabehf/Koito/README.md

 If you have any feature ideas, open a GitHub issue to let me know.
 I'm sorting through ideas to decide which data visualizations and customization options to add next.

+You can also donate money to me, @gabehf, the primary developer, via the "sponsor" or "ko-fi" buttons, and I will spend that money on luxurious trips and fine cuisine in foreign countries, or rent.

 ## Star History

 <a href="https://www.star-history.com/#gabehf/koito&type=date&legend=top-left">